1. If I am interested in the GED ® Program, how do I get started?

 3. What is the start date of the GED ® program and what is the length of the course?

-The next GED program will start in January 2020.
-It will take about 4 months to complete the program.
+The next GED program will start in August 2022.
+It will take about 4 months to complete the program, but you can take as long as you need to complete it.

 4. What will be the specific costs for the GED ® program?
 Are there any material costs that I need to be aware of?